johnnykwwang/Annex-K3-Build-Log/README.md

 ## Background & Why K3?

+Why not?

-Knowing ANNEX from the famous Sherpa extruder and the QuickDraw probe, I began to look at ANNEX printers.
-I don't have a lot of printer space left and I don't need a monster build volume, so K3 is my choice.
+Knowing Annex from the famous Sherpa extruder and the QuickDraw probe, I began to look at ANNEX printers.
 After looking at the K3, on paper I found that it addresses most of the problem I have with V2.4.
-More importantly, it is designed with speed and ease of maintenance in mind.
+More importantly, I like the Annex design philisophy: Printer with amazing performance and ease of maintenance.

 ## Sourcing & Component Selection